LilianHeGao/merfish-sqi/README.md

 - **SQI >> 1** → high quality RNA concentrates near cells → good sample
 - **SQI ≈ 1** → RNA diffusely spread with low quality → likely degraded

 Per-cell scores are aggregated to a FOV-level summary.
-A built-in null model (uniform pseudo-spots) validates that the metric is capturing real signal, not noise.
+A built-in null model (assume uniform distributed-spots) validates that the metric is capturing real signal, not noise.

 **Scope:** designed for sparse-to-moderate density tissues.
 In very dense tissues (e.g. mouse brain), foreground/background separation breaks down — and SQI will tell you so automatically (see [Reliability check](#reliability-check) below).